-Who is treated as receiving the fees
+Who is treated as receiving the fees?

-Whether or not there is a withholding tax obligation in relation to the payment of fees will depend who is treated as receiving that income for tax purposes.
+Whether or not there is a withholding tax obligation in relation to the payment of fees will depend on who is treated as receiving that income for tax purposes.

-The starting point is that when you engage an individual as a board member, they are receiving the income and so any withholding tax liability is determined on the basis that the payment is being made to them.
+The starting point is that when you engage an individual as the board member, they are receiving the income and so any withholding tax liability is determined on the basis that the payment is being made to them.

-However, there are circumstances where the individual member will not be receiving the fees as income for tax purposes.
+However, there are circumstances where the individual board member will not be receiving the fees as income for tax purposes.
 This means that they will not have a personal withholding tax liability.
 These are discussed below.

-Another entity is the provider of the member services
+Another entity is the provider of the board member services

-If the member is performing the service (to which the payment of fees relates) as an agent or representative of another entity, which itself has contractually agreed to provide the member's services in return for the fee, then the payment of fees is income of that entity and not the member.
+If the board member is performing the service (to which the payment of fees relates) as an agent or representative of another entity, which itself has contractually agreed to provide the board member's services in return for the fee, then the payment of fees is income of that entity and not the board member.

-If the fees are income of a trust, partnership or incorporated society, the fees are also subject to withholding tax, unless the trust, partnership or incorporated society holds an exemption certificate.
+If the fees are income of an entity, such as a trust or partnership, the fees are also subject to withholding tax, unless the entity holds an exemption certificate.